pitankar/uart/README.md

 # uart

-Implementing UART on Elbert, Spartan 3
+Implementation of a UART on Elbert V2, Spartan 3 FPGA Prototyping board.